batistagroup/qflux/docs/qflux/Variational_Methods/varQTE.md

 params = VarQITE(layers, H, total_time, timestep, init_circ=qc)
 ```

-Furethermore, we can use the parameters to measure observables with a quantum circuit:
+Furthermore, we can use the parameters to measure observables with a quantum circuit:

 ```python
 # Measure energy at a given timestep